wallberg/blog/_drafts/review-evolution-20.md

 >
 > Man is a spiritual being, the first creature made in God's image.
 Unlike the animals, man is both body and spirit.
 This is why the origin of man's body plan, which is adapted from lower animals, doesn't alter his spirit identity as a child of God. {% cite marshallEvolutionBreakingDeadlock2015 -l 315 %}

-So according to the author, during the early earth a designer created the first cell with DNA code then set it loose to evolve via natural processes, driven by its goal-seeking design, over the course of 3.6 billion years or so.
-Bacteria reigned alone for half of this time, then came came life with more complex, nucleated cells, then during the final fifteen percent arrived animals, fungi, and plants.
-At some point in the last 200,000 years or so the designer returned and attached a spirit to homo sapiens and we became both body and spirit.
+We know from scientific study that life has existed on earth for about 3.6-3.9 billion years.
+Bacteria reigned alone for half of this time, then came came life with more complex, nucleated cells, then animals, fungi, and plants arrived for the final 15 percent of that time.
+According to the author, the origin of life is a designer who created the first cell with DNA code then set it loose to evolve via natural processes, driven by its goal-seeking design, for billions of years.
+Then at some point in the last 200,000 years or so the designer returned and attached a spirit to homo sapiens and we became both body and spirit.

-It's not clear to me why a omnipotent and omniscient designer would follow this particular route.
+I suppose it's possible, but it's not clear to me why an omnipotent and omniscient designer would follow this particular route.

-> In my personal experience, religious faith is a based on evidence, past experience, history, and reason. \[...] *experience* includes things like documented healings, answered prayers, and extraordinary sequences of events far too remarkable to ascribe to chance [^faith]. {%cite marshallEvolutionBreakingDeadlock2015 -l 218 %}
+> In my personal experience, religious faith is a based on evidence, past experience, history, and reason. \[...] *experience* includes things like documented healings, answered prayers, and extraordinary sequences of events far too remarkable to ascribe to chance.[^faith] {%cite marshallEvolutionBreakingDeadlock2015 -l 218 %}

 I'm not aware of any this evidence, documented scientifically or in *my* personal experience.
-I think the author is simply motivated to justify his faith and forgets his basic statistics.
+I think the author is simply motivated to justify his faith and ignore his basic statistics.

 ## The Commercial Angle